 When you accommodate isolated symptoms of OCD, you eventually start enabling the disorder.
 This approach only helps to strengthen or prolong the disorder rather than weaken it.
 When you enable an obsession, for instance, you essentially reinforce an irrational thought and give it value rather than challenge and discredit it.

-Accommodating and enabling OCD send a message to your child that their behaviour is acceptable.
+Accommodating and enabling OCD sends a message to your child that their behaviour is acceptable.
 Only by refusing to accommodate the disorder can you give your child an incentive to try and fight it.

 Praise and reward your child's efforts for managing their OCD